khattakdev/minimalcommit/README.md

 - `🐛 fix` to be used for bug fixes
 - `💥 break` to be used for breaking changes
 - `♻️ ref` to be used for making code/folder refactor
+- `🧪 test` to be used for writing test cases
 - `🔖 ver` to be used for version changes
 - `📝 docs` to be used for documentation
 - `🎨 style` to be used for CSS changes